payne/documentation/quickReference/Ember-Quick-Reference.md

   anotherFunctionOnWhichWeDepend(),
   yetAnotherFunctionOnWhichWeDepend()])
   .then(function() {
-    console.log(“They're all finished”)
+    console.log("They're all finished")
   }, function() {
-    console.error(“One or more FAILED!”)
+    console.error("One or more FAILED!")
 });
 jQuery can be referenced as Ember.$
 Can use jQuery promises, Ember.Deferred, or Ember.RSVP